SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 Use this dashboard to:

-- To understand the traffic distribution across servers, provide insights for resource planning by analyzing data volume and bytes served.
+- Understand the traffic distribution across servers, provide insights for resource planning by analyzing data volume and bytes served.
 - Gain insights into originated traffic location by region.
 This can help you allocate compute resources to different regions according to their needs.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Nginx-OpenTelemetry/Nginx-Trends.png')} alt="Access" />